If this is a life-threatening mental health emergency, consider the following options:

-The Counseling Center also has daily walk-in hours from 10am to 12pm and 1pm to 3pm for students feeling overwhelmed by acute personal problems who are unable to wait for a regular appointment.
-During this time, students are seen on a walk-in basis and the amount of time available for each student depends on level of need and the number of students who come for walk-in that day.
+The Counseling Center also has daily urgent-care hours from 1pm to 4pm for students feeling overwhelmed by acute personal problems who are unable to wait for a regular appointment.
+During this time, students are seen on short notice, and the amount of time available for each student depends on level of need and the number of students who come for urgent-care that day.

 Evening and weekend resources